Why Use LIVE Video on the Internet?

 A quick call from the Rowsley students in England.

-One of our most challenging projects so far was a video conference on Mark Twain with 4th grade students from Horseheads, New York.
-We presented information on the early years of Mark Twain's life, while the Horseheads students discussed the later years.
+One of the most challenging projects done in this 4th grade class was a video conference on Mark Twain with 4th grade students from Horseheads, New York.
+We presented information on the early years of Mark Twain's life on the river, while the Horseheads students discussed the later years, writing and publishing.
 We both had Mark Twain impersonators at our conferences!
-Prep: research, writing, cue cards, practicing, then....actually presenting the whole thing!
+Preparation: research, writing, cue cards, practicing, then....actually presenting the whole thing!
+And the President of the school board came to the conference and participated!

 Photos of the Horseheads, New York Video Conference